emjose/kboard/README.md

 <a href=#100days>![#100DaysOfCode](assets/inter-100hash.png)</a>

 ### Day 20: February 28, 2021
-- I've always wanted to create a responsive virtual keyboard, but it was difficult to find a tutorial that was not part of a tech library.
+- I've always wanted to create a virtual keyboard, but it was difficult to find a tutorial for a responsive keyboard.
-- Even though I don't speak Russian, I ended up watching both English and Russian YouTube tutorials on creating keyboards.
+- I don't speak Russian, but I ended up watching English and Russian YouTube tutorials on creating keyboards.
-- This virtual keyboard has English and Russian modes, and it uses speech recognition using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">Web Speech API.</a>
+- This keyboard has English and Russian modes, and it uses speech recognition using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">Web Speech API.</a>

 #